Investigating ecosystem tipping points and cascades in the Arctic Seas

 Physical changes can trigger biological changes, creating a cascade

-with multiple tipping points.
-A decrease in Arctic Sea Ice and melting of the Greenland Ice
+tipping points.
+A decrease in Arctic Sea Ice and melting of the Greenland

 Much of the annual primary production in a seasonally-pulsed pelagic system typically takes place during the spring bloom, when abundant nutrients and sufficient light support a high production of large phytoplankton.
 The theory is that with warming and / or freshening of the surface waters, the layering - or stratification - would strengthen.
 This could trigger a change in the phytoplankton production and community composition – an ecosystem tipping cascade with consequences that could cascade all way up to marine mammals, fisheries production, human systems and global climate.